+Enfer Doux topo Urner Alps - or Uri Alps - are located in the Uri district, in central Switzerland.
+The group is located between the three most popular passes in Switzerland: Sustenpass to the North, Furkapass to the South and Grimselpass to the West.
+This group is famous in reason of its compact and fine granite, that can stand comparison with Mont Blanc's one.
 Gletschhorn main summit is an attractive granite peak located on the Gletschorn- Schöllenen ridge.
 On its left part it shows an obvious reddish spur of first-rate granite, projected to the Tiefengletscher, named Gletschhorn Spur, which has different climbing routes.
-Amongst these routes, Enfer Doux (Sweet Hell) is a little "pearl” - realized by the Remy brothers in 1985 - climbing this fine buttress: you can climb in a superlative environment on perfect rock.
+Amongst these ones, Enfer Doux (Sweet Hell) is a little "pearl” - realized by the Remy brothers in 1985 - running along this fine buttress: you can climb up in a superlative environment on perfect rock.
 “Enfer doux” reddish granite has surprising intrusion of extra-white quartz.
 A must!

 ***Enfer Doux (Gletschhorn Spur)

 Climbing length: 220 mt.
 Exposure: SW